sudoblockio/icon-tracker-docker/README.md

 Additionally, you may want to run admin consoles such as pgadmin (postgres) and control-center (kafka).
 To do that, run the command in the makefile manually with an additional `-f docker-compose.admin.yml`.
 Same for an ICON node if you want to run a local version (`-f docker-compose.node.yml`).

-Note that public endpoints should be ok for you to sync off of but if you want something potentially more reliable, the local icon node should be used.
+Note that public endpoints should be ok for you to sync off of but if you want to run your own sandboxed environment, the local icon node should be used.

+### Recovering Redis

+The API uses redis under the hood to improve query performance for counts.
+It is possible recover the cache by running `-f docker-compose.redis-recovery.yml`

-## Filling in Missing Blocks
+### Filling in Missing Blocks

 It is possible to miss blocks in the backend so to fill them in, there is a process to discover missing blocks, re-extract them, and process them so that they are properly stored in the backend.

+To run the process, add an additional `-f docker-compose.find-missing.yml` to the makefile command.
+A table will be created and internally it will call the extractor service to pull those blocks.

 Missing blocks can come from the following general reasons: